 SOURCE: GWC Valve International

-With its headquarters in Bakersfield, California, GWC Valve International, Inc. manufactures and distributes industrial valves to major users all over the world.
+With headquarters in Bakersfield, California, GWC Valve International, Inc. manufactures and distributes industrial valves to major users all over the world.
 GWC produces a full range of valves used by oil and gas producers, power companies, chemical production producers and also the mining industry.
-Today, the company holds a strong presence in America, Asia, the Middle East, and Europe as well as South America.
+Today, the company holds a strong presence in America, Asia, the Middle East, Europe as well as South America.

 For more information about GWC Valve International, and its list of products, visit www.gwcvalve.com.